-Inclusion and SEND: at Appleford School, we pride ourselves on our inclusive policy and on how we make provision for all pupils' needs.
-At Appleford School we teach PSHEE to all pupils, whatever their ability and individual needs.
-PSHEE at our school is part of providing a broad and balanced education for all pupils.
-Through our PSHEE teaching we provide learning opportunities that enable all pupils to make progress.
+Inclusion and SEND: At Appleford School we pride ourselves on our inclusive policy and on how we make provision for all students' needs.

+At Appleford School we teach PSHEE to all students, whatever their ability and individual needs.
+PSHEE at our school is part of providing a broad and balanced education for all students.
+Through our PSHEE teaching we provide learning opportunities that enable all students to make progress.
 We do this by setting suitable learning challenges and responding to each student's different needs.

-We strive to meet the needs of all pupils with special educational needs, disabilities, special gifts and talents, and of those learning English as an additional language.
+We strive to meet the needs of all students with special educational needs, disabilities, special gifts and talents, and of those learning English as an additional language.
 We assess the needs of each student acting to enable the student to learn as effectively as possible thus enabling them to have access to the full range of activities involved in learning PSHEE.
-Where pupils are to participate in activities outside the classroom, we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils.
+Where students are to participate in activities outside the classroom we carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all students.